V0xt/priyanka_bot/README.md

 # Priyanka JavaScript bot for Discord

 I learn to program and in parallel with studies, i'm writing this bot for myself and my friends.
-Feel free to use it's code for yourself, report bugs or send pull requests.
+Feel free to use it's code for own projects, report bugs or send pull requests.

 ## Getting started